point97/marco-portal2/README.md

    ```
    dj loaddata dev-fixture.json
    ```
+4. Retrieve the media folder via ssh at /webapps/marco_portal_media/ and add it to your static media path - of note, you may want to exclude the data_manager folder unless you're interested in several GBs of utfgrid layers
-3. **[OPTIONAL]** - If you decide to use pgAdmin3 for database management instead of the command line, you'll need to allow/enable access to your virtual machine.
+5. **[OPTIONAL]** - If you decide to use pgAdmin3 for database management instead of the command line, you'll need to allow/enable access to your virtual machine.
     * Enter into *postgres.conf* and change *listen_addresses*:
       ```
       sudo nano /etc/postgresql/9.3/main/postgresql.conf